nils-mathieu/neodym/docs/system_calls.md

 If the provided parameter is `0`, the current process is terminated and the system call never returns control to the caller.

+#### Permissions

+To terminate another process, the process must have the `Terminate` permission over the target process.
+This permission is not required when terminating the current process.

 #### Errors

-- `PermissionDenied` is returned if the caller does not have the `Terminate` permission over the requested process.
+- `PermissionDenied` is returned if the caller does not have the necessary permissions to terminate the specified process.

 ### MapMemory